acts-project/acts/CONTRIBUTING.md

 ### Example: Backporting a feature or bugfix

 Suppose you have a bugfix or feature branch that is eventually going to be merged in `master`.
-You might want to have the feature/bugfix avilable in a patch (say `0.25.1`) tag.
+You might want to have the feature/bugfix available in a patch (say `0.25.1`) tag.
 To to that, find the corresponding release branch, for this example that would be `release/v0.25.X`.
 You must create a dedicated branch that **only** contains the commits that relate to your feature/bugfix, otherwise the PR will contain all other commits that were merged into master since the release was branched off.
 With that branch, open a PR to that branch, and make it clear that it is a backport, also linking to a potential equivalent PR that targets `master`.

-### Tips for users migrating from Gitlab
+### Tips for users migrating from GitLab

-- The most obvious difference first: What is called Merge Request (MR) in Gitlab is called Pull Request (PR) in Github.
+- The most obvious difference first: What is called Merge Request (MR) in GitLab is called Pull Request (PR) in GitHub.
 - Once your PR is ready to be merged, request a review by the users in the [reviewers team](https://github.com/orgs/acts-project/teams/reviewers)
 - As Acts started enforcing using your own fork with the switch to Github, developers no longer have write access to the upstream repository.
 - The CI will fail if a PR does not yet have the required approvals.